The 7 Best Housewarming Gifts You Could Give

 Twists on Tradition: Good Housewarming Gifts that Include Salt, Bread, or Brooms

 1. Salt is supposed to make life in a new home “flavorful” or exciting.
 Why not give a nice salt shaker and pepper mill set that will match the new kitchen or dining room decor?
 You can also add a sea-salt shaker into the mix.
 This healthier alternative to regular table salt adds intense flavor to foods.

-3. Instead of just a broom, consider a laundry basket, trash bin, bucket or basket-full of cleaning items for the new home.
-You can never have enough common household items like sponges, Brillo pads, Windex, Lysol and paper towels.
+3. Instead of just a broom, consider a laundry basket full of cleaning items for the new home.
+You can never have enough common household items like sponges, Brillo pads, Windex, Lysol, and paper towels.
 For “green” friends, find eco-friendly versions of these products, or make a gift basket of reusable towels, vinegar, baking soda, dish soap and lemon juice, useful for cleaning nearly everything.

 4. It’s become a US tradition to bring a bottle of wine or a fine food (such as a gourmet cheese and crackers tray) to a housewarming party.
 If your host and hostess enjoy wine, this is a great gift.
-Consider including a decorative wine topper wrapped around the bottle with a pretty ribbon.
+You could give a nice bottle of wine with a decorative wine stopper.

 5. Bring a plant to liven up the new home.
 What new home can’t benefit from a little greenery?
 Choose something small that your host or hostess will be able to find a space for, perhaps on the kitchen table or coffee table.
 In Feng Shui tradition, three-stalked bamboo wrapped with red ribbon brings good luck to anyone’s home, making it a great housewarming gift.
 Other good plants include jade, aloe, or even fresh herbs like mint and parsley in decorative pots.